shadfdz/shadfdz/README.md

-Novice data scientist with a keen interest in machine learning, deep learning, and computer vision.
+Novice data scientist with an interest in machine learning and big data.
+Interested in financial data, stocks, and computer vision.

 SDSU Big Data Analytics 21'